Tips for Construct 3 developers

 If you want to give my organization system a go, you can download my template that I almost always use for new projects.

-Using "macros"
+Using "names"

-I try not to use literals in conditions / actions when referencing animation names, layers, effects, tags and such: instead, I use "macros", which are global constants defined in the vMacros sheet.
-Example: if I have a sprite that has an "Idle" and "Walking" animation, I create constants named "ANIM_Idle" and "ANIM_Walking" in the "vMacros" sheet with the values "Idle" and "Walking" respectively, and use those in conditions and actions instead of the string literals "Idle" and "Walking".
+An example: if I have a sprite that has an "Idle" and "Walking" animation, I create constants named "ANIM_Idle" and "ANIM_Walking" in the vNames sheet with the values "Idle" and "Walking" respectively, and use those in conditions and actions instead of typing in the string literals "Idle" and "Walking".
+Sometimes I also add the name of the related object to the name of the global constant, like "ANIM_Player_Idle".

 This has a couple of benefits: